-- (a) All temporary military training activities shall comply with the following conditions: - (i) No permanent structures shall be constructed. - (ii) The activity shall not require excavation (permanent or mechanical), unless provided for in this District Plan. - (iii) The duration of any temporary military training activity shall not exceed 31 consecutive days. - (iv) Noise generated from mobile sources (other than weapons firing and use of explosives) shall be assessed in accordance with and not exceed the limits as set out in, Table 2 of NZS 6803:1999 Acoustics Construction Noise. when applied at the notional boundary of any noise sensitive activity.

-Noise levels shall be measured and assessed in accordance with NZS 6803:1999 Acoustics - Construction noise as if it were construction noise.

-- (v) Noise generated from any fixed source (other than weapons firing and/or use of explosives) shall not exceed the following limits when measured at the notional boundary of any noise sensitive activity, or any Residential Zone or Greenbelt Residential Zone site boundary: - On any day -
+- (a) All temporary military training activities shall comply with the following conditions: - (i) No permanent structures shall be constructed. - (ii) The activity shall not require excavation (permanent or mechanical), unless provided for in this District Plan. - (iii) The duration of any temporary military training activity shall not exceed 31 consecutive days. - (iv) Noise generated from mobile sources (other than weapons firing and use of explosives)shall be assessed in accordance with and not exceed the limits as set out in, NZS 6803:1999 Acoustics Construction Noise. - Noise levels shall be measured and assessed in accordance with NZS 6803:1999 Acoustics Construction noise as if it were construction noise. - (v) Noise generated from any fixed source (other than weapons firing and/or use of explosives) shall not exceed the following limits when measured at the notional boundary of any noise sensitive activity, or any Residential Zone or Greenbelt Residential Zone site boundary: - On any day -